 - Initial funder to United Way for Southeastern Michigan’s Community Response Fund at $500,000

-- Provided our grant partners with the flexibility to convert up to 25% of their grant funding to general operating support to help them respond to the urgent needs of the community and of their staff
+- Allowed grant partners to convert up to 25% of their grant funding to general operating support to help them respond to the urgent needs of the community and of their staff

 - Focusing our Q2 grant funding on unrestricted/general operating support for critical nonprofits

-- Leading efforts to ensure nonprofits working directly with community are provided with personal protective equipment
+- Leading efforts to ensure nonprofits working directly with the community are provided with personal protective equipment

 - Offered our grant partners time with our HR and legal consultants to help them navigate emerging workplace issues related to COVID-19 (webinar recording here)